Ozymadias/Battleships/README.md

 Optional for quality monitoring:
 * [SonarQube](https://www.sonarqube.org/)

+### Supported platforms
+Recommended platform is Linux, application was tested on Ubuntu and Linux Mint distributions.
+Please notice that all scripts delivered with this project are shell scripts.

 ### Installing
 In order to install you need to run this command in main game directory: